arifszn/OneClick/README.md

 - [Merge PDF](https://mergepdf.new) - Combine PDFs into one file with Adobe.
 - [PDF to Word](https://pdftoword.new) - Convert PDFs to Word documents with Adobe.
 - [Buffer](https://buffer.new) - Schedule and manage your social media posts.
-- [Canva Menu](https://menu.new) - Design an appetizing menu using customizable templates from Canva.
+- [Canva Menu](https://menu.new) - Create an appetizing menu using customizable templates from Canva.
+- [Canva Resume](https://resumes.new) - Create a professional-looking resume using templates from Canva.

 ## Support